napari/docs/docs/tutorials/fundamentals/viewer.md

 nbscreenshot(viewer, alt_text="points layer showing 3 white points layered on top of astronaut image in napari viewer")
 ```

 Adjusting these properties in the layers list will cause corresponding changes to properties on the selected individual layers.
-These properties are also able to be changed and accessed in the console through `viewer.layers`.
+These properties can also be changed and accessed in the console through `viewer.layers`.

 For example, the name and opacity of a layer can be changed within the console as follows: